garloff/coverage/README.md

 An interesting observation:
 * intel Haswell up to and including TigerLake is really slow on this.
   A factor 10 ...
-100 slower than Zen 2, 3, 4.
+100 slower than Zen 1, 2, 3, 4.
 (I have not been able
-  to test Zen 1 nore intel AlderLake or MeteorLake.)
+  to test intel AlderLake or MeteorLake.)
 ARM Cortex-A76 (Orange Pi 5) and A715 are fast.
   Something is strange here on intel.
 Problems with cache handling?
   Confused hw prefetcher?
 Slowliness on FP multiplication or FMA?
+  Update: Slowliness comes from subnormals.
+Once we eliminate them (as in `chains2_o_as`), we see intel comptetitive with AMD and ARM.
 * With gcc-12, Zen is as 5x slower than with gcc-7.5 (SUSE), gcc-11,
   gcc-13 and master (pre-14).
 Analyzing the assembly, we see that gcc-13 writes back the two results (in `freq_one_step()`) with